A Stable FDTD Method with Embedded Reduced-Order Models: Introduction

 Model order reduction (MOR) has been proposed to generate compact FDTD models for complex objects~\cite{cangellaris1999rapid,denecker,kulas2003reduced}.
 The underlying idea is to initially use a fine mesh to resolve complex objects, and then compress the FDTD equations using MOR.
 The reduced model is finally embedded into the surrounding coarse grid~\cite{denecker}.
 Typically, the insertion of the reduced model in the coarse grid reduces the CFL limit.
 However, because of its low order, the reduced model can be manipulated to extend the CFL limit, and enable the use of a larger time step throughout the entire computational domain~\cite{cnf-2015-nemo-fdtdmor,SpatialFiltering,DJiao}.
 Therefore, an MOR-based approach can be used to tackle both issues $a)$ and $b)$ caused by mesh refinement.

-While MOR has clearly the potential to accelerate multiscale FDTD simulations, its use has been so far limited by stability considerations.
+While MOR clearly has the potential to accelerate multiscale FDTD simulations, its use has been so far limited by stability considerations.
 When a reduced model is embedded into a main FDTD grid, it can easily lead to instability.
 Unfortunately, this happens even if the reduced model, by itself, is stable~\cite{denecker}.
-Kulas and Mrozowski~\cite{kulas2004stability} investigated the stability of an FDTD scheme with macromodels, and derived a reciprocity condition for stability.
+Kulas and Mrozowski~\cite{kulas2004stability} investigated the stability of an FDTD scheme with reduced-order models, and derived a reciprocity condition for stability.
 An expression for the CFL limit of the resulting scheme is also provided.
 There are two main limitations in this work.
 First, the derivation is valid only for the lossless case.
 Second, the expression for the CFL limit requires the norm of a very large matrix.
 For realistic problems, such norm cannot be computed.
-An upper bounds can be derived, but it leads to a conservative CFL limit.
-Moreover, the estimation becomes more involved when multiple reduced models are embedded into the main grid.
+An upper bound can be derived, but leads to a conservative CFL limit.
+Moreover, the estimation becomes increasingly involved when multiple reduced models are embedded into the main grid.